How to attract investors to your startup? 3 steps

 We’re not gonna lie.
 Fundraising is a time-consuming experience.
 As you can see in the chart below, entrepreneurs typically spend more than 4 months in fundraising mode, but to be honest, you should treat it like a permanent activity or full-time job.
 At least this is what we learned from our fundraising consulting experience.

 There are no shortcuts.
-Nevertheless, we will show you tips and tricks on how to fundraise for a startup so as not to waste time during the process.
+Nevertheless, we will show you tips and tricks on how to fundraise for a startup so as not to waste time during the process and increase the likelihood you’ll raise the money.
+These are our effective strategies for attracting investors.

 Venture capitalists or angel investors – know the difference, start fundraising early!